 The Byron Airport Habitat Management Land (HML) is a conservation easement comprised of 814 acres in southeastern Contra Costa County.
 The HML is closed to the general public and is a potential habitat to various species of plants and animals; some of which are special-status species.
-Examples of special-status species that have been observed on the HML since 1990 include the San Joaquin kit fox, California red-legged frog, vernal pool fairy shrimp and California tiger salamander.
-Other special-status species that may inhabit the HML include the American badger, western pond turtle, tri-colored black bird, burrowing owl, white-tailed kite, northern harrier and ferruginous hawk.
+Examples of special-status species that have been observed on the HML since 1990 include the burrowing owl, California red-legged frog, vernal pool fairy shrimp and California tiger salamander.
+Other special-status species that may inhabit the HML include the American badger, western pond turtle, tri-colored black bird, white-tailed kite, northern harrier and ferruginous hawk.

 The HML is situated in rolling terrain with low hills and ridges and varies from gently sloping to virtually level intervening lowlands.
 It consists primarily of a mosaic of annual grasslands and alkali grassland habitats.
 Natural seasonal wetlands, alkali wetlands, and vernal pools are present throughout the HML.